Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 Christine goes deeper than just demon car kills people.
 It has a lot more story to it than that and I enjoyed reading it.
 The characters get developed just enough for you to care about them a little and that’s enough for this kind of book.

 I had a few issues with the personalities of some of the characters and the language they use.
 Mainly, that there’s some pretty sexist parts that I can’t ignore.
-No matter how minor or “of a different time” it is my duty to point out sexism, racism, or other issues when they occur.
+No matter how minor or “of a different time” it is, it is my duty to point out sexism, racism, or other issues when they occur.
 Since Christine spends a lot of time using derogatory words against women and blaming their moodiness on their periods it’s mandatory that I speak up against it.

 With that pointed out my only other major problem with the book was the narration.
 The book starts with one of the characters, Dennis, as the narrator.
-But for the entire middle third of the book he’s been removed from the story line and isn’t present to witness the events so he’s just not the narrator anymore.
+But for the entire middle third of the book he’s removed from the story line and isn’t present to witness the events so he’s just not the narrator anymore.
 No one is, just some out of body third party narrator.

 It’s very odd to me that Dennis needed to be a narrator at all.
 The whole book could’ve been told in third person and it wouldn’t have changed the context at all.
 We still could have known how Dennis and everyone was feeling.
 I just wouldn’t have been confused when the switch occurred but it wasn’t ever actually pointed out.